-Coffee does not come from the Solanaceae family, thus no, it is not a nightshade.
+Coffee does not come from the Solanaceae family, and it is not a nightshade.
 Caffeine and trigonelline are two alkaloids found in coffee.
 For the same reason that nightshade vegetables are not recommended for persons with autoimmune disorders, coffee should be avoided as well.
 Some people find that coffee makes them sleep less soundly and even makes them more prone to stress hormones.

 What is a Nightshade?